francojposa/personal-site/_dev_setup_guides/python_setup_macos.md

 ```

 ### Set Your Global Default Python Version
-The final Pyenv configuration step - to make sure you always start a shell session with your preferred default, add this line to your `~/.zshrc`:
+This is the final Pyenv configuration step - to make sure you always start a shell session with your preferred default, add this line to your `~/.zshrc`:

 ```
 export PYENV_VERSION=3.8.0  # Or whichever version you prefer.